DavidBjerreBjoerklund/RhinoToSlicer/Readme.md

    The script locates your Rhino 8 user data folder (e.g.
-   `%AppData%\McNeel\Rhinoceros\8.0` on Windows or `~/Library/Application Support/McNeel/Rhinoceros/8.0` on macOS), copies the plug-in files (`send_to_prusa.py` and `__plugin__.py`) into
+   `%AppData%\McNeel\Rhinoceros\8.0` on Windows or `~/Library/Application Support/McNeel/Rhinoceros/8.0` on macOS), copies the plug-in files (`send_to_prusa.py`, `send_to_prusa_set_path.py`, and
-   `Plug-ins/PythonPlugIns/SendToPrusa`, and prompts for the PrusaSlicer executable.
+   `__plugin__.py`) into `Plug-ins/PythonPlugIns/SendToPrusa`, and prompts for the PrusaSlicer executable.
 Pass `--prusa-path /absolute/path` for a non-interactive setup or `--no-prusa-config` to skip the prompt entirely.
 Use `--mode link` if you prefer a symlink for easier updates.
-2. The installer also configures a Rhino alias named `SendToPrusa` that points at the `SendToPrusa` command.
-Assign it to a toolbar button or run the command directly from Rhino's command line.
-Use the companion command `SendToPrusaSetPath` later if you need to change the slicer location.
+2. The installer also configures Rhino aliases named `SendToPrusa` and `SendToPrusaSetPath` that call the plug-in scripts via `RunPythonScript`.
+   That makes the workflow available immediately—even if Rhino has not detected the plug-in yet—and you can wire those aliases to toolbar buttons or run them from Rhino's command line.
 3. Rhino should detect the plug-in automatically at the next launch.
 If it doesn't, open _Rhino Options → Plug-ins → Python → Install…_ and select the `Plug-ins/PythonPlugIns/SendToPrusa` folder.
 The plug-in appears in the list